TeamMsgExtractor/msg-explorer/README.rst

      python -m msg_explorer

-If you have any questions feel free to contact me, Destiny, as arceusthe [at] gmail [dot] com.
+If you have any questions feel free to contact me, Destiny, at arceusthe [at] gmail [dot] com.

 If you have issues, it would be best to get help for them by opening a